scristobal/homepage/resume.md

 Duration: From January 2019 until present day.
 Responsibilities:
 * In charge of building all user-facing applications and backend services.
 * Build single page applications (SPAs) using TypeScript and React-Redux-Nextjs.
 * Develop REST APIs and WebSockets back-end services in either Nodejs or Go.
 * Contribute to basic CI/CD pipelines using Azure DevOps.
 * Help define UX and contributed to the UI design system using Figma and Storybook.
 * Responsible for building a team of software engineers, data engineers and data scientists.
 * Establish best practices, workflows, tooling, linting, testing, pipelines and code style.
 * Engineering team management and coordination.
 * Support data engineering and machine learning teams with Python and Scala-Spark on DataBricks.
 ### Research Engineer
 Company: Innaxis R&D ([www.innaxis.org](https://www.innaxis.org "")).
 Duration: From October 2011 until December 2018.
 Responsibilities:
+- Became Senior Research Engineer in December 2013 and Technical Director in June 2017.
 - Responsible for data science and artificial intelligence research, solutions and platforms.
-	- Write scientific software using Python, C and Matlab-Simulink in the field of network optimization, data mining and knowledge discovery.
+- Write scientific software using Python, C and Matlab-Simulink in the field of network optimization, data mining and knowledge discovery for several European Comission projects.
 - Deploy, test and profile Machine Learning models on AWS using custom scripts on EC2.
-- Became Senior Research Engineer in December 2013 and Technical Director in June 2017.
 - Principal investigator for data science international research projects.
 - Scientific and technical writing, publications and conferences.
 ### Associate Research Fellow
 School: Universität Wien.
 Duration: From October 2010 until September 2011.